-The in-camera metering modes are there to help you get as close as possible to the correct overall exposure.
-The shooting and focus modes help you highlight what the most important part of the image is and keep it in the best possible light.
+The in-camera metering modes are there to help you get as close as possible to the correct exposure.
+The shooting and focus modes help you highlight what the most important part of the image is.
+It then helps to keep it in the best possible light.

 Panoramas are a great way to show one spectacular view from a very wide angle.
 These are perfect from high altitudes, where you want to show everything from the same perspective.

 You can capture a panorama shot from any lens and a tripod.
-With a little help from post-processing, you can then create an iconic, memorable image and this article will show you how.
+With a little help from post-processing, you can then create an iconic, memorable image.
+This article will show you how.

-So you are out in the great outdoors, trying to replicate those beautiful landscape photographs you’ve seen before.
+So you are out in the great outdoors.
+No doubt trying to replicate those beautiful landscape photographs you’ve seen before.

-Maybe it isn’t going as well as you’d hoped or maybe you just need a little boost.
+It might not be going as well as you’d hoped.
+Maybe you just need a little boost.

-Here are 12 tips to help you get the best from your photography when you have the landscape in front of you and want to capture it in the best possible light.
+Here are 12 tips to help you get the best from your photography.
+Best used when you have the landscape in front of you and want to capture it in the best possible light.

 There is nothing better than being outdoors when you see the sun is setting.
 The sky lights up with colours you never even thought existed.

 You grab your camera, aim, and shoot but it doesn’t quite come out how you envisioned it.

-Here there are some great tips on why it is really worth getting up early.
+Here there are some great tips on why it is worth getting up early.
 This article will help to make sure you’re never unprepared for sunrise photography.